 I like to let the meat marinate for at least 12 hours, but I’ve found it’s best if you can wait a full 24 hours.
 That’s enough time for the flavors to really get absorbed into the meat.

 How to Make Smoked Jerky

-After the meat has marinated for at least 12 hours remove the bag from the fridge, and place your slices of meat on a cookie sheet lined with foil paper towels.
-Place one layer of meat, and then add paper towel, and add another layer of meat.
+After the meat has marinated for at least 12 hours remove the bag from the fridge, and place your slices of meat on a cookie sheet lined with foil and paper towels.
+Place one layer of meat, and then add a paper towel layer, and add another layer of meat.
 Continue this process until you’ve placed all of the meat on the cookie sheet.